 So, how fast does our Hanse 388 go?
 This summer, we gathered over twenty million data points to compare our sailing speeds with what HanseYachts’ marketing material had promised.
 Here are the results.

-EDIT!
-You can find updated performance data from 2020 over here in this post: Hanse 388 Performance 2.0.
+- Updated performance data from early 2020 over here in this post: Hanse 388 Performance 2.0.

 Our boat recorded (among a huge number of other things), speed, course, wind angle and wind speed roughly ten times per second, for the whole summer.